indie-rok/www.emmanuelorozco.com/_posts/2024-05-15-learn-and-repeat.md

 It's ok if your business crumbled.
 Learn and repeat.

 It's ok if your friends are not as you expect.
-Learn and repeat
+Learn and repeat.

 Learn and repeat.